Book Review: The 21 Laws of Leadership by John Maxwell- Part II

 I hope that these 21 laws of leadership have added to your knowledge.

-I believe these will help you to not only become a great leade,r but also to produce great leaders.
+I believe these will help you to become a great leader.
+It will also help you produce great leaders.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.